Polterino/polterino.github.io/README.md

 # Stem moodle javascript extension
 This extension lets the user manage his/her courses on STEM moodle (i.e. bookmarking, changing background images...).
 To use this, first download Tampermonkey (https://www.tampermonkey.net/) on your browser.
 Next, open it and click on "add a new script".
-Delete all the new file content, copy and paste stem_moodle_extension.js code, save (Ctrl + S) and you're good to go!
+Delete all the just-opened file content, copy and paste stem_moodle_extension.js code, save (Ctrl + S) and you're good to go!